PriyankaJhamb/SDT_course_Explore/Reading_habit.md

 ![Display Picture](Photos/reading.jpeg)

-## Different-Different Materials to read
+## Different Types of Materials to read

 1. Books  <!-- For numbers-->
 2. Newspapers